Skip to main content

 Factor #1.
 Subscription App Growth

-You can see there are two apps: one of them is app A, making 567K per year, and the other one is app B, making 488K per year.
-And without going into the numbers and digging into all the metrics, it seems like both apps are doing well and probably work pretty much the same.
-However, here you need to consider what is called “new money” and “all money” or “renew money”.
-Basically, you need to compare new and old revenue growth.
+You can see there are two apps: one of them is app A, which brings in 567K a year, and the other one is app B, which makes 488K a year.
+Without going into the numbers and digging into all the metrics, it seems like both apps are doing well and probably work pretty much the same.
+But here’s the catch — it's not just about the total revenue.
+You need to dig deeper into what's called “new money” and “all money” or “renew money”.
+In other words, compare the growth from new users to the growth from returning users.
+This will give you a clearer picture of the app’s true potential.

 What we see here is that app A has only 5% of new money, which means that it relies on 95% of all app money.
 But not only the total amount that your application has attracted is important here, but also when there was an increase and what the level of growth is.
 Although app A makes 567K per year, app A can be considered as a dying app.

-Let’s look at app B. It has about 50% of new money versus old money.
+Let’s look at app B. It has about 50% of new money vs. old money.
 There is a good balance between the growth stages.

 Such numbers, however, also depend on the life cycle of the app.
 If the app is starting to grow and just implement a subscription, the new money or activations can be 80% or even 90%.
 And the old money in this case will support the app and keep it going.